-The Postgraduate School of Radiology was established to ensure the highest standards in the delivery of Postgraduate education in Radiology in the West Midlands Region.
+The Postgraduate School of Radiology was established to ensure the highest standards in the delivery of Postgraduate Education in Radiology in the West Midlands Region.

-The School is responsible for recruitment and supervision of Radiology specialist trainees.
+Recruitment is via the national process, with the school is responsible for recruitment and supervision of Radiology specialist trainees.

 Trainees are encouraged to participate in audit and research in radiology and develop subspecialty interests.